kddubey/cappr/docs/source/user_guide.rst

    from cappr.openai.classify import predict

    prompt = """
-   This is a tweet about a movie: "Oppenheimer was pretty good.
+   Tweet about a movie: "Oppenheimer was pretty good.
 But 3 hrs...cmon Nolan."
    This tweet contains the following criticism:
    """.strip("\n")